Former Leader of the Opposition, Party Leader, Cabinet Minister, and MLA

 Pat Mella was born Patricia Jane MacDougall on Aug.
-29, 1943, in Port Hill, PE, as one of six siblings and twin to sister, Peggy.
-She is the daughter of Frank Joseph MacDougall and Patricia Mary Hilda (nee Callaghan) MacDougall and grew up in the rural communities of Port Hill Station, Bloomfield Station and Kinkora.
+29, 1943, in Port Hill, PEI, as one of six siblings and twin to sister, Peggy.
+She is the daughter of Frank Joseph MacDougall and Patricia Mary Hilda (nee Callaghan) MacDougall, and grew up in the rural communities of Port Hill Station, Bloomfield Station, and Kinkora.

 - Member of the Progressive Conservative Party of Prince Edward Island;

 - Ran unsuccessfully in the 1989 election as a member of the PC Party of PEI;